Updated: Oct 20

 I once heard that banks train their employees to recognize counterfeit money by having them study real bills, not fakes.
 I don't know if that's true or not, but I love the idea of going directly to the source.

 The Word of God is the source of truth.
-If you're unsure of something, go directly to it.
+If you're unsure of something, go directly to the source of truth.
 People can easily deceive you, but God's Word won't.

 Christianity has never been popular but so many people would be encouraged to trust God if our lives reflected what we say and believe.
 We may not be able to change those around us, but we can allow God to work in us.